Blog

 Alpha-gal antibodies seem to be related to symptom severity across various diseases, such as atherosclerosis, coronary heart disease, thyroid disease, and IBS.

-The implications are far-reaching and suggest that one’s tolerance to alpha-gal may be affected by low-grade inflammation, immune changes, or other disease-related processes.
+The implications are far-reaching and suggest that one’s tolerance to alpha-gal may be affected by low-grade inflammation, immune changes, other allergies, or other disease-related processes.
 It could also mean that those with similar diseases may be sensitive to red meat and dairy and that they may be at a higher risk of contracting alpha-gal syndrome after a tick bite.
 More research is required to confirm these findings.

 Common Triggers